Detecting Information Relays in Deep Neural Networks: Discussion

-{\bf Author Contributions}\\ AH implemented all computational analysis and methods, AH and CA designed the experiments and devised the new methods, CA proved the SSA algorithm soundness in the case of no redundant information.
-AH and CA wrote the manuscript. {\bf Data Availability}\\ The code for the computational experiments and the data analysis will be made available upon acceptance of the manuscript on github. {\bf Acknowledgements}\\ We thank Clifford Bohm for extensive discussions.
+0.25cm {\bf Author contributions}\\ A.H. implemented all computational analysis and methods, A.H. and C.A. designed the experiments and devised the new methods, and~A.H. and C.A. wrote the~manuscript.
+All authors have read and agreed to the published version of the manuscript.\\ 0.25cm {\bf Funding information}\\ This research was supported by the Uppsala Multidisciplinary Center for Advanced Computational Science SNIC 2020-15-48, and~the National Science Foundation No. DBI-0939454 BEACON Center for the Study of Evolution in~Action.\\ 0.25cm {\bf Data availability}\\ Code for the computational experiments and the data analysis can be found at\\ \url{https://github.com/Hintzelab/Entropy-Detecting-Information-Relays-in-Deep-Neural-Networks} DOI:10.5281/zenodo.7660142\\ 0.25cm {\bf Acknowledgements}\\ We thank Clifford Bohm for extensive discussions.
 This research was supported by Uppsala Multidisciplinary Center for Advanced Computational Science SNIC 2020-15-48, and the National Science Foundation No. DBI-0939454 BEACON Center for the Study of Evolution in Action.